MicrosoftDocs/power-automate-docs/articles/guidance/rpa-sap-playbook/creating-API-flow-with-power-automate.md

 ms.reviewer: deonhe
 ---

-# Creating the API flow with Power Automate
+# Creating the cloud flow with Power Automate

-Now, we'll create the API flow that employees use to request an updated address.
-This API flow passes the input variables to the Desktop flow you created in the previous section.
+Now, we'll create the cloud flow that employees use to request an updated address.
+This cloud flow passes the input variables to the Desktop flow you created in the previous section.

-We highly recommended that you create API flows, Desktop flows and other Microsoft Power Platform artifacts within solutions to allow for better portability, application lifecycle management (ALM), and encapsulation.
+We highly recommended that you create cloud flows, Desktop flows and other Microsoft Power Platform artifacts within solutions to allow for better portability, application lifecycle management (ALM), and encapsulation.

 1. Navigate to <https://powerautomate.com> and sign-in with your Azure AD credentials.